 The Board expects all directors to display confidence in the Company by ownership of a meaningful amount of the Company's stock.
 As a result, each director is expected to own shares of the Company's stock with a fair market value equal to five (5) times the director's annual retainer.
 Each incumbent director will have five (5) years from the date of adoption of the ownership guidelines (March 15, 2007) to meet this requirement and each new director will have five (5) years from the date of appointment or election to the Board to meet this requirement.
-Initial compliance will be measured in March 2012, the five (5) year anniversary date of the adoption of the ownership guidelines (for incumbent directors) or at the five (5) year anniversary date of the director's appointment or election (for new directors).
-Each director's continuing compliance with the ownership guidelines will be measured in the year he or she stands for re-election and will be considered as one of the criteria for nomination by the Nominating and Governance Committee.
+Initial compliance will be measured in March 2012, the five (5) year anniversary date of the adoption of the ownership guidelines (for incumbent directors) or at the five (5) year anniversary date of the director's continuing compliance with the ownership guidelines will be measured in the year he or she stands for re-election and will be considered as one of the criteria for nomination by the Nominating and Governance Committee.